ButterCMS/buttercms-kotlin/README.md

 ### Calling APIs

 API calls take map of parameters.
 Parameters are specified by user according to documentation - check [Butter API doc](https://buttercms.com/docs/api/)
-Api Calls are asynchronous and expects Callback as a parameter.
+Api Calls are asynchronous and expect Callback as a parameter.
 Callback provides result when API call is finished.

 Example of calling API: